 You can find a sample notice of error letter and request for information letter, along with useful information about what to include in the letter, at the Consumer Financial Protection Bureau’s website.

-If the servicer doesn’t respond to your notice of error or request for information—or if the servicer disagrees that it made an error or refuses to provide you with certain information—and you're facing an imminent foreclosure, consider talking to an attorney immediately.
+If the servicer doesn’t respond to your notice of error or request for information or if the servicer disagrees that it made an error or refuses to provide you with certain information, consider consulting with a lawyer.
+If you're facing an imminent foreclosure sale, talk to an attorney right away.
+Sending the servicer a notice of error or request for information is very unlikely to stop a foreclosure.
 An attorney can advise you about what to do in your situation and help you enforce your rights.
-If you can’t afford a lawyer, a HUD-approved housing counselor might be able to help you.

 It's also a good idea to talk to a HUD-approved housing counselor if you're having trouble with your mortgage payments or facing a foreclosure.